 (If you want to see a list of some of the best pendulum clocks, “Click Here“)

 What if I tell you that this ever-changing seasons also bring changes to things and materials around you?
 Even that pendulum clock hanging on the wall of your cozy living room is affected by the change of the seasons.

-I am not really sure that have you ever noticed or heard it that the pendulum clock goes slow in summer and fast in winter.
+I am not really sure if you have ever noticed or heard that the pendulum clock goes slow in summer and fast in winter.